Applesauce Pie Recipe!

 This glorious, all-American pie is perfect when piping hot from the oven with a scoop of vanilla or cinnamon ice cream, but it’s equally yummy served cold with a dollop of whipped cream.
 Applesauce pie is a staple on my family’s Thanksgiving table, but I love to serve it for Christmas or barbecues or family dinners, too.

 For all of our recipes, just check out our Pinterest board or the Recipes on our website.
-Love pie so much you need a pie ornament?
+Do you love pie so much you need a pie ornament?

 Thank you for reading.
 We hope this is just one more way to help you “Celebrate Always” (I Thessalonians 5:16)